 Trench Foot.
 Symptoms include numbness, swelling, and blisters.
 Remove all wet clothing including pants, socks, and shoes.
 Clean the foot and ankle area with warm (not hot) water.
 Dry the feet.
 While he or she is resting, keep the feet exposed in an open, warm area.
 Seek medical treatment, if necessary.

-While the weather outside can be frightful, you can stay protected with industrial safety equipment from McClellan Sales.
+While the weather outside can be frightful, you can stay protected with industrial safety equipment from MC Tool & Safety.
 We provide a wide range of industrial supplies, landscaping equipment, and winter-ready products that will protect you from the cold.
 Visit our website to find out more about all the products we carry.
 You can also contact us at 888-206-2569, or you can message us at email@example.com.